pratikwrites/databaseXII/setting.md

     3. Sign in to github by opening Command Palatte.
     4. Now your default browser will open prompting you to authorize VS Code to access your Github account.
     5. Click on " Authorize Visual Code".
-    6. Your github account is connected to VS Code.
+    6. Your github account is now connected to VS Code.

 ## 4. Cloning/Pulling a Repository from Github